vmware-labs/wasm-workers-server/docs/docs/tutorials/javascript-workers.md

 To add a KV store to your worker, follow these steps:

 1. First, create a `counter.js` file.
-It will access to the KV store through the `Cache` object:
+It will access the KV store through the `Cache` object:

     ```javascript title="./counter.js"
     const CACHE_KEY = "counter";